johannusNL/homeassistant-stromersensor/README.md

 # homeassistant
 # credits to https://github.com/wpeterw/stromer_slack_status
+please take a look at this project for a nice new integration: https://github.com/CoMPaTech/stromer

 stromer.py can be innitiated with appdeamon. see https://www.home-assistant.io/docs/ecosystem/appdaemon/ Don't forget to add your login details and api secrets in the python script. password = "PASSWORD-Here"